 We know you’ve been planning this for a while and you’ve probably covered everything there is that you want to do.
-But as photographers who’s seen plenty of such cases, we’d like to share some tips so that you can make the big day even more memorable.
+But as a photographer who’s seen plenty of such cases, I would like to share some tips so that you can make the big day even more memorable.

 Don’t Forget a Photographer

-Taking your own photos will take away the fun and break immersion for you.
+Taking your own photos will take away the fun and break the focus of enjoying each.
 How you can hold a phone up to your face and connect with your partner?

-That’s why having a professional photographer around is important.
+That’s why hiring a professional photographer around is important.
 If you’re worried about your privacy, that’s where the ‘professional’ part comes into play.
 Professional photographers like us have access to many lenses, including zoom lenses so we can give you privacy as you two say your wedding vows.

-So, we’ll just leave you two around minding your own business.
-And we’ll click the best moments of your life from afar!
+So, we can leave you two around minding your own business.
+And we’ll click the best moments of your self solemnization ceremony from afar!